-Special requirements are set for some commodities.
+Special requirements are set for certain commodities.
 For instance, milk powder labels should specify if the product is "whole milk powder," "partially creamed milk powder," or "creamed milk powder."
-If sugar is added to the product, the word "sweet" must be placed right next to the name of the product.
-If the raw milk is not cow milk, the animal species must be specified following the name of the product.
-This also applies to milk powder of vegetable origin.
-Other mandatory inscriptions are the name, status, brand and address of the manufacturer or importer; the net weight (according to the International System), the date of manufacture, the number of the lot; and the proportion of water, fats, and sugar; the presence of emulsifiers; and the directions for use for milk powder products directly consumed.
+If sugar is added to the product, the word "sweet" must be placed right next to the product name.
+When raw milk is not cow milk, animal species must be specified following the product name.
+This also applies to vegetable milk powder.
+Other mandatory inscriptions are name, status, brand and address of the manufacturer or importer; net weight (according to the International System), date of manufacture, lot number; and quantity of water, fats, and sugar; presence of emulsifiers; and directions for use of milk powder products directly consumed.

-Labels for processed milk products and pasteurized milk must indicate, in addition to general requirements, the expiration date and the storage temperature or the comment "Keep Cold."
+Labels for processed milk products and pasteurized milk must indicate, in addition to general requirements, expiration date and storage temperature or the statement "Keep Cold."
 The storage temperature for pasteurized milk ranges from 0 to +10 degrees Celsius.
-The labels for pasteurized butter should indicate the packaging date, and the words "half salted" or "salted" could be added to the commercial name.
-Refrigerated butter should be stored not more than three weeks at temperatures ranging from 0 to +6 degrees C, and for frozen pasteurized butter for six months at temperatures equal or lower than -14 degrees C.
+Labels for pasteurized butter should indicate packaging date, and the words "half salted" or "salted" could be added to the commercial name.
+Refrigerated butter should be stored not more than three weeks at temperatures ranging from 0 to +6 degrees Celsius, and for frozen pasteurized butter for six months at temperatures equal or lower than -14 degrees Celsius.

-For poultry meat products, the labels must indicate freezing or deep-freezing dates.
-The labels of whole, half or quarter beef products should mention the following specifications: Frozen meat; "de-frozen" for retailed parts from previously frozen meat products; For sliced and processed meat, if not for direct retail sale, the label must mention the processing date, and if for direct retail sale, the label must indicate the net weight and expiration date.
+For poultry meat products, labels must indicate freezing or deep-freezing dates.
+Labels of whole, half or quarter beef products should mention the following specifications: Frozen meat; "de-frozen" for retailed parts from previously frozen meat products; label for sliced and processed meat, if not for direct retail sale, must mention the processing date, and if for direct retail sale, must indicate the net weight and expiration date.

-Article 32 and 37 of the Senegalese Biosafety Law promulgated in July 2009 by the President of Senegal in July 2009 states that any "Genetically Modified Organism" or its by-products intended to be directly used for the human and animal food, to be transformed, or to be introduced into the environment or in the market on the national territory must be packed and labeled in indelible and non-falsifiable ways to insure protection of ethical and cultural values, avoid risks to the environment, the human and animal health.
-Those products must be packed and labeled by the producer or the sender and mention

-"Produced with Genetically Modified Organisms" or "Contains Genetically Modified Organisms," by conforming to other additional standards defined by the Competent National Authority, in dialogue with the other concerned administrations.
+Article 32 and 37 of the Senegalese Biosafety Law promulgated in July 2009 by the President of Senegal states that any "Genetically Modified Organism" or its by-products intended to be directly used for human and animal food, to be transformed, or to be introduced into the environment or in the market on the national territory must be packed and labeled in indelible and non-falsifiable ways to insure protection of ethical and cultural values, avoid risks to the environment, human and animal health.
+Those products must be packed and labeled by the producer or the sender who should mention "Produced with Genetically Modified Organisms" or "Contains Genetically Modified Organisms," in conformity with other additional standards defined by the Competent National Authority, in dialogue with other concerned administrations.
 However the Biosafety Law has not yet been implemented.
 The National Biosafety Committee (NBC) is currently working on additional decrees to complete the biosafety law which include labeling, control, and inspection of biotechnology.